latest nhpb_banner 1__compressed2

 Child development is the goal of the MMCAA preschool program.
 It can encourage the healthy development of children as well as their parents and families.
 Classes touch upon Writing Area and Computers, Language and Literacy sessions, Counting and Numbers as well as Art.
 All sessions are free, children with disabilities are welcome, and limited transportation may be arranged in your town or community.

-Another educational and school type development program is Early Head Start.
+Another educational and school type development program for kids age 6 weeks to 3 years is Early Head Start.
 This is available to infants, pregnant women, toddlers and their families.
-It involves Parent Education & Involvement, overall parent and child socialization activities and teachers and staff also offer support for pregnant women.
+It involves Parent Education & Involvement, overall parent and child socialization activities.
+Teachers and staff also offer support for pregnant women.
 Families can also get access to community services and resources as part of Early Head Start.

-Among other things, the program will enhance the development (including social, physical, emotional, language, and cognitive) of infants and very young children from low income families.
+• Among other things, the program will enhance the development (including social, physical, emotional, language, and cognitive) of infants and very young children from low income families.
 The federal government funded program can also promote a number of activities such as healthy family functioning.
+It also provides them with services including a free preventative medical and dental care program as well as social skills.
+It will track your child’s progress including educational levels, nutrition and growth.

 Homebuyer Education and general Financial Management is for those looking to buy a home in the area.
 Work with counselors to explore questions such as down payments or learn about budgeting.
 The agency understands the challenges faced by first-time homebuyers.
 MMCA knows that it is difficult for many people to come up with a down payment.

-• Mecosta County - 14330 Northland Drive, Big Rapids, MI 49307, dial 231-660-0271 for intake.
+• Mecosta County - 706 Maple Street, Big Rapids, MI 49307, dial 231-660-0271 for intake.

-• Gladwin County, 1302 Chatterton St.., Gladwin, Michigan 48624, telephone number is 989-426-2801
+• Gladwin County, 1302 Chatterton St., Gladwin, Michigan 48624, telephone number is 989-426-2801

-• Bay County, 111 Washington Ave., Bay City, MI 48708, 989-894-9060
+• Bay County, 114 South Washington Avenue, Bay City, MI 48708, 989-894-9060

-• Clare County, 1574 E. Washington Rd., PO BOX 768, Farwell , Michigan 48622, phone 989-386-3805
+• Clare County, 1574 E. Washington Rd., Farwell , Michigan 48622, phone 989-386-3805

 By Jon McNamara